 Development cooperation

-Australia's development partnership with Indonesia (FY2024-25, $353.7 million) is supporting equitable and sustainable economic transformation, climate-resilient communities, and strong institutions.
+Australia's development partnership with Indonesia (estimated $351.4 million, 2025-26) is supporting equitable and sustainable economic transformation, climate-resilient communities, and strong institutions.
 The overarching goal for our development partnership is to promote Indonesia's prosperity, stability and resilience, and strong links between our two countries.
 We are working together on shared development priorities in line with Indonesia's National Long Term Development Plan 2025-2045 (RPJPN) and vision of achieving high-income country status by 2045 (Visi Indonesia Emas 2045), alongside commitments to the Sustainable Development Goals.

 We have a long history of working together, and our development partnership is evolving to keep pace with Indonesia's rapid development and policy ambition.
 We are responsive, flexible, and able to seize opportunities for collaboration in areas of mutual interest, including building stronger and deeper institutional linkages and advancing gender equality, disability and social inclusion.

-The Australia–Indonesia Development Partnership Plan 2024–2028 (DPP) sets out the development priorities Australia shares with Indonesia.
+The Australia–Indonesia Development Partnership Plan 2024-28 (DPP) articulates shared development priorities between Australia and Indonesia, outlining joint objectives, implementation strategies and mechanisms for monitoring process.
 It is underpinned by extensive consultations with a broad range of partners, including government, civil society and other development organisations.

 Program highlights include: